-The Venetian Affair (1966) is based on a spy thriller of the same name by author Helen MacInnes.
+The Venetian Affair (1966), set and filmed in Venice, Italy, is based on a spy thriller of the same name by author Helen MacInnes.
 Robert Vaughn stars as an ex-CIA agent trying to save the day and uncover a bomb conspiracy, while Asner is the current CIA boss.
 Elke Sommer, Luciana Paluzzi, and Boris Karloff are supporting actors in the film.
 Robert Vaughn and Asner had already worked together when they co-starred in an episode of The Lieutenant in 1963.

 Gunn (1967) stars Craig Stevens as Peter Gunn, with Laura Devon as Edie and Edward Asner as Police Lt.
 Jacoby.
 Gunn had been a 1985-1961 TV series starring Craig Stevens and the character was reprised for the film.
 Other supporting actors in Gunn are Alan Oppenheimer, Jerry Douglas, Regis Toomey, George Murdock (Banacek), and Sherry Jackson (Make Room For Daddy).
 Jerry Douglas and Ed Asner later both guest-starred on an episode of 70s series Police Story, and in the 1991 feature film JFK.